 Unified Government to pay $12.5 million to wrongfully imprisoned Kansas City, Kansas, man

-Lamonte McIntyre was wrongfully imprisoned for more 24 years for a double homicide he didn’t commit.
+Lamonte McIntyre was wrongfully imprisoned for 23 years for a double homicide he didn’t commit.

 McIntyre, 45, had sought $93 million and his mother, Rose, had asked for $30 million in their civil lawsuit against the UG and various Kansas City, Kansas, police officers, including former Detective Roger Golubski, who allegedly framed the then-17-year-old McIntyre for the double homicide in 1994.